ropensci/roweb3/content/blog/2021-11-16-how-to-cite-r-and-r-packages/index.Rmd

 Many scientists don't know that they should be citing R packages let alone R, and, if they do know, they often struggle with how.
+So here's a short primer on why and how to get started!

 ## Why cite?